-No matter your politics, our 44th president of the United States of America, Mr. Barak Obama, shares the namesake with Japan's chopsticks capital, Obama city in the Fukui prefecture.
+Our 44th president of the United States of America, Mr. Barak Obama, shares the namesake with Japan's chopsticks capital, Obama city in the Fukui prefecture.
 It faces Wakasa Bay due north (The famous Wakasa chopsticks are named after Wakasa Bay).
-A small city of about 33,000 people, the name Obama means "little beach" in Japanese.
+The name Obama means "little beach" in Japanese.
+The small city of about 33,000 people manufactures about 80% of all chopsticks made in Japan.
 Over the centuries, the location of Obama served as a waypoint for travelers passing through between China and Kyoto as Obama was the best and closest natural harbor, and is considered the east end of the

 silk road and the front gate to Japan.